Student Field Experience

 Can I complete my practicum or student teaching anywhere I want to?

 Generally, placements are made within 40 minutes.
-It is not the policy of the Education Department to allow off-site student teaching other than the international experience or the ACM Urban Education placement.
+It is not the policy of the Education Department to allow off-site student teaching other than the international experience.
 If there are extenuating circumstances regarding a special placement request, please consult the Director of Teacher Education.

 Can I request a change of placement?